defold/doc/docs/en/tutorials/snake.md

 1. Only advance the snake if it's alive.
 2. Before drawing to the tilemap, read what's at the position where the new snake head will be.
 3. If the tile is an obstacle or another part of the snake, game over!
-4. If the tile is food just go ahead, but increase the speed, then put out a new food item.
+4. If the tile is food, increase the speed, then put out a new food item.
 5. Note that the removal of the tail only happens if there is no collision.
 This means that if the player eats food, the snake will grow by one segment since no tail is removed that move.

-This concludes the tutorial!

-## Complete code
+Now try the game and make sure it plays well!

+This concludes the tutorial but please continue experimenting with the game and work through some of the exercises below!

+## The complete script

+Here is the complete script code for reference:

 ```lua
 local function put_food(self)